MicrosoftDocs/VBA-Docs/api/Visio.CustomPropertyCount.md

 ---

-# Viewer.CustomPropertyCount Property (Visio Viewer)
+# Viewer.CustomPropertyCount property (Visio Viewer)

 Gets the count of shape data items (custom properties) assigned to the specified shape in Microsoft Visio Viewer.
 Read-only.